Y1 (railcar): Uruguay

-Five Y1 type railcars were sold to the State Railways Administration of Uruguay.
+Five Y1 type railcars (from the Y1R variant refurbished with Volvo engines and fully autoamic transmissions) were sold to the State Railways Administration of Uruguay.
 Railcars 1273, 1310, 1317, and 1354 are in use on local services around Montevideo (February 2017), with 1333 out of use.
 In April 2017, seven more were delivered with one to be used for spare parts.